elunna/hackem/hackem_changelog.md

 #### Scrolls

-- [x] scroll of genocide
+- [x] scroll of genocide -> renamed to scroll of anhillation
     - Changed to UnNetHack behavior
     - Now kills a single monster species on level (uncursed) or globally (blessed)
-    - Genocides from thrones are dungeon-wide
+    - Anhillations from thrones are dungeon-wide
 - [x] blessed scroll of teleport
     - Let's you control your destination as if you had teleport control.
 - [x] Scrolls of gold detection: